TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ## 3. Core Concepts

-### 3.1 Resource
+### 3.1 Schema Models

+The Django models that persist data for the booking module.

+#### 3.1.1 Resource

 A bookable entity.
 Examples: "Salle de réunion A", "Imprimante 3D Prusa", "Bureau coworking 1".
-Availability is controlled via a Calendar (see 3.3), not by an active flag.
+Availability is controlled via a Calendar (see 3.1.3), not by an active flag.

 **Core logic attributes:**